Kein/ABPML/README.md

 [`NM_Standalone` builds only! `NM_client` functionality will be limited or broken for obvious reasons]

-ModManager only requires so that the game read and mounts custom PAKs or IOstore files properly.
-As long as this is valid it should work.
+ABPML's only requirement so that the game reads and mounts custom PAKs or IOstore files properly.
+As long as this condition is valid, it should work.
-Usual restrictions apply when the game has a custom changes made to Unreal Engine, this mostly means majority of Chinese games (absolutely paranoid)  or Big Publisher games.
+Usual restrictions apply when the game has custom changes made to Unreal Engine, this mostly means majority of Chinese games (absolutely paranoid) or Big Publisher games.

 ## Usage/Installation